Skip to content

 Due to pressure from Assyrians and Egyptians, the capital moved from Napata to Meroë, where at its peak, the rulers controlled the Nile Valley from north to south.
 A Roman invasion of Egypt led to serious decline, while actual loss of trade routes and desertification eventually resulted in the fall of the Kingdom of Kush.

-After the death of Alexander The Great, east of the Caspian Sea a nomadic Scythian tribe established themselves as a superpower: the Parthians.
+After the death of Alexander the Great, east of the Caspian Sea a nomadic Scythian tribe established themselves as a superpower: the Parthians.
 The tribe overtook the Seleucid Empire, founded by Seleucid I, one of Alexander’s great generals.

+The Royal Road proved an important and lucrative trade route between east and west.
 This also influenced their architecture with circular and frontal motifs and the use of domes, incorporating Greek, Roman and Indian styles.

 Key to the Parthian expansion were their unique and extremely successful fighting tactics.
 They withstood Roman attacks in the west while steadily growing their empire to the east.
 Imagining themselves as invulnerable, the downfall eventually began with both external invasions and internal dissension.